rogerkeays/unchecked/README.md

 ## IDE Support

 There is currently no IDE support for *Unchecked*.
 Contributions are welcome.
-Other projects such as Lombox and Manifold have the same feature, so you may be able to use their plugins.
+Other projects such as Lombok and Manifold have the same feature, so you may be able to use their plugins.

 ## Known Issues